Hinduism 101: Teachers Advisory Council

 Craig Perrier (Virginia) has been an educator for 20 years in a variety of roles and locations.
 Presently, he is the High School Social Studies Specialist for Fairfax County Public Schools.
 Previously he worked for the Department of Defense Schools and the non-profit Virtual High School as their K-12 History/Social Studies Coordinator.
 He taught for 12 years in Massachusetts and in American Schools in Brazil.
 Craig is also an adjunct in history at Northeastern University and Educate VA.
 He has consulted on and led a variety of professional development and curriculum projects including IREX's Teacher for Global Classrooms program.
 His project in "Globalizing the US History Survey" was recently awarded a Longview Foundation grant.
 Craig is on the advisory board for the World Affairs Council and the Face to Faith Project and maintains a blog "The Global, History Educator."

-Samantha Reynolds (Virginia) is a Comparative World Religions Teacher for Fairfax County Public Schools.
+Samantha Reynolds (Virginia) is currently a K-12 Social Studies Specialist with Arlington Public Schools.
+She has previous teaching experience in courses such as Comparative World Religions, World History, and AP Human Geography.
 She has an MAT in Secondary Education from James Madison University, a MA in Curriculum and Instruction from The George Washington University and a Graduate Certificate in Incorporating International Perspectives in Education from The George Washington University.

 Roberto Valadez Jr. (California) is a social studies teacher at Wilmington STEAM Magnet School in Los Angeles.
 Roberto understands the value of learning of other cultures by being involved in multicultural organizations at the University of Minnesota.
 He began his teaching career at LearningWorks at Blake.
 After obtaining his B.A. in History, he returned to his home of Watts to continue his career as a teacher.
 He currently instructs Medieval history to junior high students.
 He has a Masters Degree in Secondary Education, as well as Masters in Child and Adolescent Literacy from Loyola Marymount University.
 He hopes that by instructing students them of world cultures, they will come to understand practice the virtue of respect.